OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/frontend_prereqs.md

 - Inspect Element (right click > inspect in Chrome or Firefox)
 - Vue Browser Debug Tools: [Link to Chrome Extension](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en)

-### IDE

-Use any editor you like.
-VS Code works great.
-- If using VS Code, make sure you install extensions that are relevant to the repository (Vue, ESLint, Prettier, etc.)

 ## Running the Frontend